Test everything; hold fast the good

 Sifting, not smashing

 Paul gives the Thessalonians an instruction with two halves, and most people only keep the first.
 Test all things — examine them, weigh them, refuse to swallow whole whatever you were handed.
 That half is easy to love in an upheaval; it gives permission to question everything, and questioning feels like freedom.
 But the sentence does not stop there.
 Hold firmly to that which is good.
 The testing has an aim, and the aim is not an empty pan.
 It is to keep the gold.
-John says the same to a church awash in voices: do not believe every spirit, but test the spirits, whether they are of God, because plenty of false ones have gone out into the world.
+John says the same to churches awash in voices: do not believe every spirit, but test the spirits, whether they are of God, because plenty of false ones have gone out into the world.
 Notice that he commands discernment, not paralysis and not wholesale rejection.
 The work of coming through a shaking with your faith intact is sifting work — the patient labor of running the whole inheritance through your hands, letting the gravel fall, and closing your fist around what proves true.
 It is the opposite of both swallowing everything and smashing everything.

 “Test all things, and hold firmly that which is good.”